BND Hamburger Icon

 FYIDid you know

-Running test campaigns may be extra work, but it’s worth it.
+Running test campaigns may be extra work, but it's worth it.
 Email is one of the most valuable forms of content marketing you can use.
-In 2020, according to the Litmus State of Email Survey, email marketing earned an ROI of $36 for every $1 spent.
+In 2020, according to the Litmus State of Email Survey, email marketing earned a return on investment of $36 for every $1 spent.
 Building and maintaining your list will pay off with the opportunity to market directly to your customers.

 9. Avoid buying email lists and sending spam.

 When building an email list, you should avoid certain approaches.
 First and foremost, don’t send spam messages.
-With anti-spam laws like the CAN-SPAM Act and the Telephone Consumer Protection Act (TCPA) in place, it is crucial that you provide your audience only with useful content.
+With anti-spam laws like the CAN-SPAM Act and the Telephone Consumer Protection Act in place, you must provide your audience only with useful content.

-Be clear about what you are offering, and avoid the temptation to sell something in every email.
+Be clear about what you are offering and avoid the temptation to sell something in every email.
 By sending entertaining and educational emails, you provide value to your audience, resulting in an easier “ask” when you send sales emails.
-Sending bulk marketing emails via your own email service, like Gmail or Outlook, can also cause your emails to be filtered as spam, even if they’re not.
+Sending bulk marketing emails via your own email service, such as Gmail or Outlook, can also cause your emails to be filtered as spam, even if they’re not.
 To avoid this, use a third-party email marketing service.
-Consider the examples in our review of Constant Contact and our Email Marketing Service best picks.

 Another strategy that typically doesn’t work is buying contacts.
-While your CPM (cost per thousand impressions) could be as low as $100 to start, buying contacts can cost you much more in the long run – such as your reputation.
-Even if you buy a database of email addresses, these addresses are typically not targeted traffic leads.
-Sending emails to a bulk contact list of the wrong target audience will land you in the trash folder, and you may be reported as spam.
+While your cost per thousand impressions could be as low as $100 to start, buying contacts can cost you much more in the long run, such as your reputation.
+Even if you buy a database of email addresses, these addresses typically are not targeted traffic leads.
+Sending emails to a bulk contact list of the wrong target audience will land you in the trash folder and you may be reported as spam.

 Building a list is an ongoing practice.
 Don’t ignore your list once you collect email addresses.
-Closely manage your address list and prune it for bounced emails to ensure your conversion rate remains high and your unsubscribe rate remains low.
+Manage your address list closely and prune it for bounced emails to ensure your conversion rate remains high and your unsubscribe rate remains low.

-People’s interests and needs are always changing, and your email list should reflect that.
+People’s interests and needs are always changing and your email list should reflect that.
 If your unsubscribe rate increases, analyze who is leaving and why.
 Have their needs or interests changed?
-Assess whether you can regain their business by accurately retargeting them, and analyze similar contacts to ensure you are still giving them a reason to stay.
+Assess whether you can regain their business by retargeting them accurately and analyzing similar contacts to ensure you are still giving them a reason to stay.

 As your marketing techniques evolve, so will your email marketing contact list.
 Make an effort to consistently analyze your list.
 Use what you learn to enhance your email marketing campaign and build a positive online reputation.